According to the Environmental Protection Agency, the average citizen spends 93% of their life indoors.

 When we don’t at least vaguely keep on top of the cleanliness of our home, germs, dust, mould and all other sorts of other well-being busting problems crop up.

-Showers, baths and fridges are among the most important things to keep spick and span.
+An Electric shower for your home is one among the most important things to keep spick and span.
 Trying to wash in a dirty shower or bath is completely counter-productive, and essentially is just a waste of water.

 Similarly, fridges that aren’t regularly wiped down/cleaned out harbor all kinds of germs – and even if you eat healthily, an unclean fridge could mean you’re ingesting germs and microbes that will hinder your well-being progress.